 During the tourism of the Flagler Era, the first golf course in Florida was built on the fort’s lawn.

 In 1924, Castillo and Fort Matanzas were declared National Monuments by President Coolidge.
 The National Park Service exists to preserve national monuments.

 D: EAST EXTERIOR, WATER BATTERY

 All cannon at the fort are historic, except the three replicas on the northeast bastion.
-These replica cannon are used for historic weapon demonstrations by the park staff and volunteers on the weekends (Friday, Saturday, Sunday at 10:30, 11:30, 1:30, 2:30, 3:30), weather and staff permitting.
+These replica cannon are used for historic weapon demonstrations by the park staff and volunteers on the weekends (Saturday and Sunday at 10:30, 11:30, 1:30, 2:30, 3:30), weather and staff permitting.
 These involve park staff sharing information about the weapon and reenactors performing an 18th century drill in Castilian Spanish.
 The program can last anywhere from 15-25 minutes.
 If you have questions about the schedule, please check with a ranger.
 If the cannon firing is taking place during the exterior portion of your tour, please observe the demonstration from the viewing area in the water battery.

 I: INTERIOR, GUN DECK

 1. Imagine you and your family are living in St. Augustine.
 Pirates, natives, and the English attack often.
 Why doesn’t your family just move away?
 How would you defend your town?
 Think through what defenses and supplies you would need to successfully protect it.